GolfFlorida.com

 Let's assume you're starting at Key West, and our golf itinerary will therefore begin at Mile Marker 1, in the historic, eclectic - and expensive - city at the end of the road.

-Day One: The Key West Golf Course is actually just outside the entrance to the island city.
-The 18-hole, public course calls itself the "only Caribbean course in the U.S.," but don't be fooled - the only thing Caribbean about Key West is Bahama Village, a seedy neighborhood where most of the drug deals go down.
+Day One: Key West Golf Club is actually just outside the entrance to the island city.
+The 18-hole, public course calls itself the "only Caribbean course in the U.S."

 Designed by Rees Jones and Keith Evans, the course was, as you might expect in a place where fights break out over precious little space, a golf course architect's nightmare.